Hexagon House

 Hexagon House is a historic home in Winchester, Virginia built between 1871 and 1873 and is a two-story, hexagon floor-plan, brick dwelling, with semi-hexagonal ground-floor projections and an ornate three-bay veranda-style porch on the principal façade.
 It has a central chimney and is topped by dark red, low-pitched roofs extending to substantial white cornicing.

-Completed in 1873 by architect Brice Leatherman for James W. Burgess in a style designed to open up interior space and let in more natural light.
-Even rarer than octagon houses built on similar principles.
+The house was designed by architect Brice Leatherman for James W. Burgess in a style designed to open up interior space and let in more natural light, and was completed in 1873.
+Its hexagonal elements are even rarer than octagon houses built on similar principles.

 It was added to the National Register of Historic Places in 1987.